Lemons, Lavender, & Laundry

 • Sugar– Regular granulated sugar is used in this sugar scrub recipe.
 Sugar acts as an exfoliant by removing dry, dead skin cells.

-• Fractionated Coconut Oil– I used to make this recipe with melted coconut oil (as you can see in the image above).
+• Fractionated Coconut Oil– I used to make this recipe with melted coconut oil.
 The issue with regular coconut oil is that it solidifies when the temperature dips below 78°.
 My house is often cooler, which means my sugar scrub would harden and need to be be heated prior to use.
 To avoid this, I started using Fractionated Coconut Oil, which remains liquid at room temperature.

 • Olive Oil– Both coconut oil and olive oil serve to moisturize the skin.